Discover the Erawan National Park Thailand

 The Erawan National Park is one of my favorite places to visit near Bangkok.
 It is located just 16km from Kanchanaburi.
 It is also easily accessible from Bangkok.

-The Erawan Falls are formed by a cool freshwater stream running through the leafy green jungle.
+The Erawan National Park Waterfall is a cool freshwater stream running through the leafy green jungle.

 Explore 7 different levels of the waterfall via a winding jungle trail.
 You will climb up through the jungle via wooden ladders, crawling over boulders and walking barefoot through the stream.

 The lowest level of the waterfall is a good place for lunch.
 It’s a lively spot where Thai families spread out somtam and grilled chicken.
 The air is filled with the sound of guitars and sing along Thai pop songs.